-For 20 days, roadwork on the new Highway 610 extension in Maple Grove stood still.
+For 20 days, roadwork on the new extension in Maple Grove stood still.

 Under the state government shutdown, crews working to finish the $47 million project were ordered to cease work July 1.

-Equipment fired back up on Thursday, July 21 - just a day following the end of the state government shutdown.
+Equipment fired back up on Thursday, July 21 - just a day following the shutdown.
 While crews are working finish the Highway 610 project, the toll the delay took from the shutdown remains unknown.

-When the state government shutdown officially happened on July 1, the Highway 610 project was just weeks away from being completed.
+When the officially happened on July 1, the Highway 610 project was just weeks away from being completed.
 In fact, a ribbon cutting was scheduled July 12 was canceled.
 Now, city officials aren’t sure when motorists and residents will see the roadway completed.

 “It’s really a wild card now,” Maple Grove City Engineer Ken Ashfeld said regarding the potential completion date.
 “I’m guessing it will not be July 15 plus 20 days.
 A good time was spent shutting the project down and remobilization.”